izzymsft/istio-demo/README.md

 sudo apt-get uprade
 ```

-### Installing Azure CLI on UNIX
+### Installing Azure CLI on UNIX within WSL
-When you are up-to-date, the next step is to set up the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) for interacting with Azure Resources.
+Once your Ubuntu 16.04 LTS installation is up-to-date, the next step is to set up the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) within WSL for interacting with Azure Resources.
 The version of the Azure CLI used in this example is **2.0.71**

-### Installing Kubectl
+### Installing Kubectl within WSL
 After you CLI installation is complete, you will need to install Kubectl (Cube Control).
 The version of **kubectl** used in this example is **1.15.3**